Connway/Shibboleth/src/Dependencies/DEPENDENCY_README.txt

 This folder contains libraries that are slightly modified.
-What I mean by this is I added underscores to some of the function calls so that Visual Studio 2017 would stop giving errors about using POSIX names instead of ISO C++ names and other similarly trivial compilation fixes.
 I have also added a custom config header for projects that require them.
-My config header simply includes the appropriate header for the OS it is being compiled on.

 While not that much different than the original source, these packages ARE NOT the original source.